Formulating and running a model: house construction scheduling

 The new precedence constraint appears in your model formulation.

 - Rerun the model (scenario 3) and look at the new solution.
 You can compare this to the solution you obtained in scenario 2, when you solved the model without this constraint.
-To compare solutions, open the Manage scenarios pane and click each scenario.
+To compare solutions, open the Open scenario pane pane and click each scenario.
 You can also click Gantt in the Visualization view and compare solutions displayed as Gantt charts for each scenario.

 - Duplicate Scenario 3 and call it Scenario 4.
-Then close the scenario panel.
+Then close the scenario pane.